alma-cdk/domain/README.md

 ### CloudFront helper

-Instead of assigning `certificate`, `domainNames` and `enableIpv6` properties individually, you may choose to use the one-liner helper utility method `configureCloudFront()` to set all three values at once (don't forget to use object spread syntaxs):
+Instead of assigning `certificate`, `domainNames` and `enableIpv6` properties individually, you may choose to use the one-liner helper utility method `configureCloudFront()` to set all three values at once (don't forget to use `...` object spread syntax):

 ```ts
 const distribution = new cloudfront.Distribution(this, 'Distribution', {